sisl/InterpretableSelfAwarePrediction/README.md

-# InterpretableSelfAwarePrediction

-Research project investigating learning epistemic uncertainty for trajectory prediction tasks.
-Code to be added shortly.
+# Interpretable Self-Aware Prediction (ISAP)

+We propose the use of evidential deep learning to perform one-shot epistemic uncertainty estimation over a low-dimensional, interpretable latent space in a trajectory prediction setting.
 This code runs the qualitative and quantitative experiments to validate the proposed Interpretable Self-Aware Prediction (ISAP) framework.

+See our [paper](https://arxiv.org/abs/2211.08701) for more details:

+M. Itkina and M. J. Kochenderfer.
+"Interpretable Self-Aware Neural Networks for Robust Trajectory Prediction".
+In Conference on Robot Learning (CoRL), 2022.

+## Instructions

 The required dependencies are listed in `dependencies.txt`.

 The NuScenes trajectory prediction dataset has to be downloaded from: https://www.nuscenes.org/nuscenes#download and placed into the `data/nuscenes/` folder, including a `covernet_traj_set` containing the trajectory sets, `maps` directory, and `v1.0-trainval` data.
 The NuScenes github repository: https://github.com/nutonomy/nuscenes-devkit should be cloned and the `nuscenes-devkit` folder to be placed at the top-level.